-Level 3 Level 2 Level 1 Below Level 1 • Minimum two hours • Minimum two hours • Minimum three hours Minimum four hours Focused Review Focused Review Focused Review Focused Review • For each topic missed, complete a • For each topic missed, complete a handwritten • For each topic missed, complete a handwritten • For each topic missed, complete a handwritten handwritten active learning template active learning template and/or identify and active learning template and/or identify and active learning template and/or identify and and/or identify and handwrite three critical handwrite three critical handwrite three critical handwrite three points to remember.
-Place points to remember. points to remember. critical points to all screen shots of Place all screen shots of Place all screen shots of remember.
-Place all handwritten assignments in handwritten assignments handwritten assignments screen shots of one document and place in in one document and in one document and handwritten assignments in one d21 assignment folder. place in d2l assignment folder. place in d2l assignment folder. document and place in • These must be different d2l assignment folder. topics from your Practice Assessment • These must be different topics from • These must be different topics from These must be "A", "B", and initial your Practice your Practice different topics from your Practice proctored remediation.
-Assessment "A", "B", and initial Assessment "A", "B", and initial proctored Assessment "A", "B", proctored remediation. and initial proctored remediation. remediation.
+Level 3 Level 2 Level 1 Below Level 1 • Minimum two • Minimum two hours • Minimum three hours • Minimum hours Focused Focused Review Focused Review four hours Review Focused For each topic missed, For each topic missed, Review For each topic complete a handwritten complete a handwritten missed, complete a active learning template active learning template For each topic handwritten active and/or identify and and/or identify and missed, learning template handwrite three critical handwrite three critical complete a and/or identify and points to remember.
+Place points to remember. handwritten handwrite three all screen shots of Place all screen shots of active learning critical points to handwritten assignments in handwritten assignments template and/or remember.
+Place one document and place in in one document and identify and all screen shots of d2l assignment folder. place in d2l assignment handwrite three handwritten folder. critical points to assignments in one • These must be different remember.
+Place document and topics from your • These must be all screen shots place in d2l Practice Assessment different topics from of handwritten assignment folder.
+"A", "B", and initial your Practice assignments in proctored remediation.
+Assessment "A", one document These must be "B", and initial and place in d21 different topics proctored assignment from your Practice remediation. folder.
+Assessment "A", "B", and initial • These must proctored be different remediation. topics from your Practice Assessment "A", "B", and initial proctored remediation.
 45 points 40 points 35 points 30 points